Product Reviews

 The App and Customer Service

-The app works well when the WiFi setup succeeds.
+The app works well.
 Fifty-two Amazon buyers praised the tracking features: cat weight, visit frequency, duration, and alerts.
 The Care+ subscription adds additional monitoring features per device, which adds up if you own multiple PETKIT units.
 A Reddit thread documented ads appearing inside the paid app even after subscription purchase, which is the kind of thing that erodes goodwill.

 Customer service is where the brand has a documented problem.
 Twenty-seven Amazon reviews specifically criticized the support experience.
 Catherine, whose one-star review is one of the most cited negative reviews in the dataset, described "CONSISTENT MALFUNCTIONS, CONNECTIVITY PROBLEMS, RUSTING PARTS" and recommended the Litter-Robot 4 instead.
 The pattern across complaints is consistent: slow responses, different representatives each time, offers of percentage discounts instead of warranty replacements, and no prepaid return labels.
 The Australian situation is the worst-case illustration.
 Queenbexxxx, a verified long-term PETKIT owner who had their original PuraMax replaced for a sensor issue, experienced a motor overcurrent failure in the replacement that caused the unit to run for hours, nearly harming their cat.
 PETKIT Australia offered a discounted upgrade rather than honoring the warranty.
 The incident is documented with Ring camera footage.